alanwsmith/typing-rust.alanwsmith.com/src/variables-with-if-expressions/println-variables.md

 # println!
 Variables

-Having our values in variables allows us to use them multiple times easily.
-For example, instead of just saying "They don't match", we can use the variables again to print out the actual numbers.
+Putting values in variables allows us to use them repeatedly.
+For example, we can improve the output of our program by including the numbers that match or don't match.

+We'll do this by using the variables in
+`println!()` like we have before.
+Since we want two varaibles this time we'll add another `{}` placeholder in the format string and

 Because we need to print two numbers we'll be using two sets of the `{}` curly bracket